ANT-SD/angular-architecture-docs/General Architecture Angular and @ngrx.md

 ## Modular design

-This modular design of this architecture brings among other benefits the testability, maintainability and scalability of the software.
-Helping developers to better divide the tasks and specializes in the different layers.
-For angular also helps with the performance through the **change detection strategy**.
-Angular was designed for the use of design patterns that we will discuss later like **reactive programming, unidirectional data flow and centralized state management**.
+The modular design of this architecture brings among other benefits the testability, maintainability and scalability of the software.
+The layer separation allows developers to better divide the tasks and specializes in the different layers.
+The component patterns also helps with the performance of the apps through the **change detection strategy**.

-Despite what the diagram may indicate every Angular module will divide the application into features containing the necessary elements of all layers.
-In other words, a specific module will contain its **Presentational Module (Components)**, **Sandboxes and Core Infrastructure (Async Services, Sql Storage, etc)**.
-This design what allow is a separation of concerns and decoupling the Components from the **Application Core** through the **Abstraction Layer (Sandbox)**.
+This guidelines of this architecture suggest the use of certain design patterns.
+Angular itself was design with the use of those design pattern in mind, they are **reactive programming, unidirectional data flow and centralized state management**

 ### Components: